andrey-mokhov/graphql-php/docs/en/spiral/additional-field.md

-# Type expansion
+# Type extension

-The mechanism for expanding object types is provided by the library initially.
+The mechanism for extend ObjectType is provided by the library initially.
 For example definition Query and Mutation of fields using attributes [`#[QueryField]`](query-filed.md№query-field-via-attribute) and [`#[MutationField]`](mutation-field.md№mutation-field-via-attribute), this is nothing else than an extension of corresponding object types `Query` and `Mutation`.
 Thus the attribute